volga-project/volga/README.md

 ## Why use Volga

-There are no self-serve open-source feature calculation engines/platforms which allow consistent online-offline pipelines without vendor-lock, setting up and managing complex infra like Spark or Flink simultaneously and/or dependency on proprietary closed-source tech (i.e Tecton.ai, Fennel.ai, FeatureForm, Chalk.ai etc.).
+There are no self-serve open-source feature calculation engines/platforms which allow consistent online-offline pipelines without vendor lock-in, setting up and managing complex infra like Spark or Flink simultaneously and/or dependency on proprietary closed-source tech (i.e Tecton.ai, Fennel.ai, FeatureForm, Chalk.ai etc.).
 Volga fills this spot.